mondoohq/terraform-provider-mondoo/docs/resources/integration_aws.md

 ### Optional

-- `space_id` (String) Mondoo Space Identifier.
-If it is not provided, the provider space is used.
+- `space_id` (String) Mondoo space identifier.
+If there is no ID, the provider space is used.

 ### Read-Only